Hurricane Ian on track to hit Florida as major storm this week - NewsBreak

 The evacuation zone is all along Tampa Bay and the rivers that feed it, encompassing MacDill Air Force Base and well-known neighborhoods such as parts of Hyde Park, Davis Islands and Ybor City.

-At 5 p.m.
-ET on Monday, Ian was moving north-northwest at 13 mph and was located about 155 miles southeast of the western tip of Cuba, according to the National Hurricane Center .
-Its maximum sustained winds increased to 100 mph.
-Earlier Monday afternoon, DeSantis said the storm was about 375 miles south of Key West.
+At 11 p.m.
+ET on Monday, Ian was moving north-northwest at 13 mph and was located about 105 miles east-southeast of the western tip of Cuba, according to the National Hurricane Center .
+Its maximum sustained winds increased to 105 mph.

 A surge of up to 10 feet of ocean water and 10 inches of rain, with as much as 15 inches in isolated areas, was predicted for the Tampa Bay area.
 That's enough water to inundate low-lying coastal communities.